getsentry/sentry-cocoa/.github/pull_request_template.md

 - [ ] I reviewed the submitted code
 - [ ] I added tests to verify the changes
 - [ ] I updated the CHANGELOG
+- [ ] I updated the docs if needed
 - [ ] No breaking changes

 ## :crystal_ball: Next steps